-- prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary; - draw unnecessary attention to a child because of their medical condition or their requirement for medication; - assume that every child with the same condition requires the same treatment; - ignore the views of the child or their parents; or ignore medical evidence or opinion, (although this may be challenged); - send children with medical conditions home frequently or prevent them from staying for normal academy activities, including lunch, unless this is specified in their individual healthcare plans; - if the child becomes ill, send them to the academy office or medical room unaccompanied or with someone unsuitable; - penalise children for their attendance record if their absences are related to their medical condition e.g. hospital appointments; - prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively; - require parents, or otherwise make them feel obliged, to attend the academy to administer medication or provide medical support to their child, including with toileting issues.
-No parent should have to give up working because the academy is failing to support their child's medical needs. - prevent children from participating, or create unnecessary barriers to children participating in any aspect of academy life, including trips, e.g. by requiring parents to accompany the child.
+- administer medication without undertaking the certified training - administer medication without following the correct instructions provided on the pharmacist printed label or, in the case of non-prescribed medication, the manufacturer instructions - failing to follow protocols as identified within the administration of medication training - prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary; - draw unnecessary attention to a child because of their medical condition or their requirement for medication; - assume that every child with the same condition requires the same treatment; - ignore the views of the child or their parents; or ignore medical evidence or opinion, (although this may be challenged); - send children with medical conditions home frequently or prevent them from staying for normal academy activities, including lunch, unless this is specified in their individual healthcare plans; - if the child becomes ill, send them to the academy office or medical room unaccompanied or with someone unsuitable; - penalise children for their attendance record if their absences are related to their medical condition e.g. hospital appointments; - prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively;

+- require parents, or otherwise make them feel obliged, to attend the academy to administer medication or provide medical support to their child, including with toileting issues.
+No parent should have to give up working because the academy is failing to support their child's medical needs.
+An exception to this would be whilst academy staff are awaiting specific medical training from a health practitioner, the parent may be asked to assist to ensure the child can access full-time education within the academy. - prevent children from participating, or create unnecessary barriers to children participating in any aspect of academy life, including trips, e.g. by requiring parents to accompany the child.